2015 WPS REGULATIONS effective January 2, 2017

 - Provide information about the pesticide either to the worker or to medical personnel.
-The label is the most convenient form of this information.
+The label and safety data sheet provides the most convenient form of this information.
 In addition, you must provide the circumstances of the exposure.

 In order to ensure that your employees are protected from pesticide exposure, the WPS requires employers to do the following:

 - Exclude workers and others from areas being treated with pesticides.

 - Exclude workers and others from the application exclusion zone (AEZ) within the boundaries of the agricultural establishment during pesticide applications.

 - Exclude workers from areas that remain under a restricted-entry interval (REI), with narrow exceptions.